-Please adhere to the essay word limits provided for each question.
+Adhere to the essay word limits provided for each question.
 Word limits apply to the total essay question.
-For example, your response to Essay 2 should answer all of parts (a), (b), and (c) with a maximum total of 750 words.
+For example, your response to Essay 2 should answer all of parts (a), (b), and (c).

-1. Describe your short- and long-term career goals and how the NYU Stern Executive MBA program will help you accomplish them.
-(500-750 words, double-spaced)
+Describe your short- and long-term career goals and how the NYU Stern Executive MBA program will help you accomplish them. (approximately 500 words, double-spaced)